Palaces, Parks & Pathways: One Day in Sintra

-Big city life certainly has its appeal, but sometimes you just need to slow things down a bit.
-For anyone traveling to Lisbon for several days, Sintra offers just that sort of brief & beautiful getaway you may be looking for.
-From ornate palaces & humble stone fortresses to the enchanting forests that connect them, Sintra is an absolute must-visit locale in central Portugal.
+Big city life certainly has its appeal, but sometimes we all just need to slow things down a bit.
+For anyone traveling to Lisbon for several days, one day in Sintra might be just the type of brief & beautiful getaway you need to re-charge the batteries!
+From ornate palaces & humble stone fortresses to the enchanting forests that connect them, Sintra is an absolute must-visit city in Portugal.

 - Pena Palace & National Park